ZacetekVaj/Using-Chat-GPT-to-recreate-generative-art/README.md

-# Project for course "Interaktivnost in oblikovanje":
+# Project for course "Interaktivnost in oblikovanje informacij":
 # Using Chat-GPT to recreate generative art